Sean Parker’s Brigade/Causes acquired by govtech app Countable – TechCrunch

-Causes grew to a jawdropping 186 million users as one of the first ten Facebook platform apps.
+Causes grew to a jaw-dropping 200 million users as one of the first ten Facebook platform apps.
 Started by Facebook co-founder Sean Parker, it was meant to turn a generation into activists and philanthropists.
 Causes acquired Votizen to augment shallow clicktivism with a way to remind friends to vote.
 But after Facebook went mobile and the web platform waned, Parker arranged Causes’ sale to his newer civic tech effort Brigade, for which he’d led a $9.3 million Series A and later fed more money.
 Brigade’s ballot guide was used by 250,000 people in the 2016 election leading to 5 million Get Out The Vote messages sent, but the startup’s apps for connecting with campaigns or debating political issues never went viral like Causes.

 Now both Causes’ and Brigade’s stories are coming to an end.
 In February, we caught wind of Brigade selling off its high-grade engineering team to Pinterest in an acquihire while it sought a home for its IP.
 Today, Brigade announces its technology and data have been acquired by politician tracking service Countable.
 Terms of the deal were not disclosed but it’s unlikely that Brigade’s Series A investors earned a return.